MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/issues/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="find-and-fix-problems-with-the-microsoft-edge-devtools-issues-tool"></a>Encontrar e corrigir problemas com a ferramenta Problemas do Microsoft Edge DevTools
+# <a name="find-and-fix-problems-with-the-microsoft-edge-devtools-issues-tool"></a>Encontre e corrige problemas com a ferramenta Microsoft Edge Problemas do DevTools

 A **ferramenta Problemas** no Microsoft Edge DevTools reduz a fatiga de notificação e a desordem do **Console**.
 Use-o para encontrar soluções para problemas detectados pelo navegador, como problemas de cookie e conteúdo misto.